* Important *

 Options are divided into the following sections

-- Columns – This section allows you to tick/untick check boxes to enable/disable information in the Table of Posts.
+- Columns – This section allows you to display/hide.

-- Pagination – Enter the number of items to display on your page
+- Pagination – Enter the number of entries to display on your page

-- View Mode – Choose a radio button to select whether entries should be displayed in ‘List View’ (default), or ‘Excerpt View’.
+- View Mode – Tick a radio button to specify whether entries should display in ‘List View’ (default), or ‘Excerpt View’.

-Click the ‘Apply’ button to save and update your settings when you are done …
+Click the ‘Apply’ button to update your settings when finished …

 (Table of Posts options)